The Shipping Law Review: Singapore

 Where contracts of carriage subject to the Hague-Visby Rules are concerned, the carrier's limitation of liability for any loss of or damage to or in connection with the cargo is statutorily defined as S$1,563.65 per package or unit, or S$4.69 per kilogram of gross weight of the goods lost or damaged, whichever is higher.
 The time bar for cargo claims under the Hague-Visby Rules is one year from the date of delivery or from the date when the goods should have been delivered.

 Under the Companies Act (CA), charges have to be registered under Section 131 of the CA, failing which they are unenforceable against a liquidator in a winding up or against any secured creditor of the company.
 In July 2017, the Singapore High Court, in Duncan, Cameron Lindsay v.
 Diablo Fortune Inc,39 considered for the first time the issue of whether a shipowner's lien is a charge on the company's property and whether it is registrable under Section 131 of the CA. The Court of Appeal affirmed the High Court's decision40 that a shipowner's lien is a security in the form of a charge over the company's book debts or as a floating charge, and is therefore registrable under Section 131.
 From a practical perspective registering a shipowner's lien is difficult because vessels are typically subject to a continual series of charter parties, each entered into as quickly as possible to ensure the vessel is gainfully employed.
 As charter periods can be short, it would mean that the charter party could be completed even before the 30-day registration period is up.
-Further, given the large number of charter parties concluded every day, imposing a registration requirement would mean significant administrative burden and additional costs for shipping companies.
+Furthermore, given the large number of charter parties concluded every day, imposing a registration requirement would mean significant administrative burden and additional costs for shipping companies.

 In light of industry concerns and feedback, the Singapore government amended the CA on 3 September 2018.
 The Companies (Amendment) Act 2018 exempts shipowners' liens from registration under Section 131 of the CA. Under the amendments, a shipowner's lien is exempted from registration but still retains its essential nature as a security (charge).
 Therefore, notwithstanding that it is not registrable, it remains a security and will take priority over unsecured creditors and other secured creditors whose security was created after the relevant shipowner's lien was created.